arras-energy/gridlabd-old/docs/Subcommand/Python.md

 ~~~
   bash$ gridlabd python <options> ...
 ~~~
-where `<options>` are the python command options

 # Description

 Normally GridLAB-D requires certain environment variables to be set to function properly.
-If you are running Python code, and would like to use the GridLAB-D module, you can run python inside that GridLAB-D environment using the `python` subcommand.
+If you are running Python code, and would like to use the GridLAB-D module, you can run Python inside that GridLAB-D environment using the `python` subcommand, where `<options>` are the Python command options

+# Caveat

+Only `python3` is supported, and the executable must be located at `/usr/local/bin/python3`.

 # Example
 ~~~